SymptomsBy Mayo Clinic staff

 - Isn't wetting as many diapers as usual

-- Has red eyes or develops yellow eye discharge
+- Has red eyes or develops yellow or greenish eye discharge

-- Has thick, green nasal discharge for more than two weeks
+- Has thick, green nasal discharge for several days

-- Has any signs or symptoms that worry you
+- Has any other signs or symptoms that worry you

 Seek medical help immediately if your baby: